taichi-dev/taichi/docs/scalar_tensor.rst

 - 2D fields are used to save images, or matrices for people from Matlab.
 - 3D fields can save the properties of a space volume, e.g., temperature field.

-Fields can have different shape:
+Fields can have different shapes:

 - The shape of a 0D field is always a **empty tuple**, e.g. ``shape=()``.
 - The shape of a 1D field is **the length of array**, e.g. ``shape=512``.